TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 \subsubsection{Workflow of \oursd}

-Combining the direction perturbation and distance perturbation, \oursd perturbs each private location in the trajectory.
+Combining the direction perturbation and distance perturbation, \oursd perturbs each sensitive location in the trajectory.

 Algorithm~\ref{alg:tracs-d} presents the workflow of \oursd.
-It takes the location space $\mathcal{S}$, the private trajectory $\mathcal{T}$, and the privacy parameter $\varepsilon$ as input.
-Since \oursd relies on a non-private reference location, we add a dummy location $\tau_0'$ to $\mathcal{T}$, which can be the starting coordinate of $\mathcal{S}$ or a randomly drawn location.
-Then, \oursd iterates over each pair of consecutive locations $\tau_i$ and $\tau_{i+1}$.
-For each private location $\tau_{i+1}$, it perturbs the direction (red block), and normalized distance (blue block) with privacy parameters $\varepsilon_d$ and $\varepsilon - \varepsilon_d$, respectively.
-The perturbed distance is then mapped along the perturbed direction (line~9-10).
-Line~12 updates the reference location to the perturbed location $\tau_{i+1}'$ and performs the next iteration.
-Finally, it outputs the perturbed trajectory $\mathcal{T}'$.
+It takes the location space $\mathcal{S}$, the sensitive trajectory $\mathcal{T}$, and the privacy parameter $\varepsilon$ as input.
+Since \oursd relies on a non-sensitive reference location, we add a dummy location $\tau_0'$ to $\mathcal{T}$, which can be the starting coordinate of $\mathcal{S}$ or a randomly drawn location.
+Then, \oursd iterates over each pair of consecutive locations $\tau_i'$ and $\tau_{i+1}$ (line~3).
+For each sensitive location $\tau_{i+1}$, it perturbs the direction (red block) and normalized distance (blue block) with privacy parameters $\varepsilon_d$ and $\varepsilon - \varepsilon_d$, respectively.
+The perturbed distance is then mapped along the perturbed direction (line~9).
+Line~11 updates the reference location to the perturbed location $\tau_{i+1}'$, which is then used as the reference for the next iteration ($i+1$).
+Finally, the algorithm outputs the perturbed trajectory $\mathcal{T}'$.

 Algorithm~\ref{alg:tracs-d} uses each $\tau_i'$ as the reference location for the next perturbation.
-In fact, the reference location can be any non-private location in $\traspace$.
-We choose different $\tau_i'$ for the consideration of alleviating the impact of a specific reference location.
+In fact, it can be any non-sensitive location in $\traspace$.
+We choose different $\tau_i'$ for alleviating the impact of a specific reference location.